zeronote/lx_lis3dh/README.md

  - `lzop`
  - `lib32z1`
  - `device-tree-compiler`

+## Pre-setup
+To avoid problems during kernel module `insmod`, replace the `Module.symvers_beaglebone` in this repo with the one in you kernel headers.
+E.g.

+`scp debian@192.168.7.2:/usr/src/$(uname -r)/Module.symvers Module.symvers_beaglebone`

+this should prevent errors like:

+`insmod error: inserting './lxdriver.ko': -1 Invalid module format`

+which, looking at dmesg, point us to the `Module.symvers` root cause:

+`lxdriver.ko: no symbol version for module_layout`

 ## Setup
 Simply executing `setup.sh` should download, configure and cross-compile everything for you except the LIS3DH kernel module that you're supposed to cross-compile by yourself using `make` once the setup.sh script exit.
 If everything went well, you should have the followings in your current directory: